hyung8758/Korean_FA/README.md

 - `-iu`, `--ignore-unmatched [true|false]`: skip WAV/TXT files without a same-stem counterpart and issue a warning; this is the default (`ignore_unmatched=True`).
 Set it to `false` to stop before alignment when an unmatched file is found.
 - `-nw`, `--no-word`; `-np`, `--no-phone`: omit the corresponding TextGrid tier (`word_tier=False` / `phone_tier=False`).
 - `-kw`, `--keep-workdir`: retain successful-run Kaldi logs and staged diagnostics (`keep_workdir=True`).
+- `--existing {overwrite,skip,error}`: overwrite existing TextGrids (the compatible default), skip realignment for structurally valid TextGrids, or stop before alignment if a requested output already exists (`existing=...`).
+Requested JSON/CSV/CTM files are still generated from a valid skipped TextGrid; a damaged TextGrid is never treated as a successful skip.
+- `--export {json,csv,ctm}`: write an additional machine-readable format; repeat the option for multiple formats (`exports=("json", "csv", "ctm")`).
+CTM export writes separate word and phone files, omits only empty gap intervals, and uses the corpus-relative stem as its recording ID.
+Whitespace, control characters, and `%` in CTM recording IDs or labels are UTF-8 percent-encoded to preserve the five-field format; JSON and CSV labels remain unchanged.
+- `--report PATH`: atomically write a versioned JSON run report containing relative paths, options, outcomes, attempt counts, and engine metadata (`report_path=PATH`).
+Transcript contents are not copied into the report.

 Use `-h` / `--help` for command help and `-v` / `--version` for the package version.